notReally47/5Guys-CSD1401-Project/Assets/level_mapper/README_FIRST_level_csv_generator.txt

+You can create a text file with all the inputs in it.
+(Example 'Seven11_Level_2_Input.txt')

 Run wsl in current directory (level_mapper) and run 'gcc -o level_generate_CSV.exe level_generate_CSV.c' to get the latest version of the exe file.

 If level_generate_CSV.c was edited, compile into an executable file in wsl with: